Sarah Ramos: Career

 In 2011, she also co-wrote and co-directed a short film, The Arm, that won a Special Jury Prize for Comedic Storytelling at the Sundance Film Festival in 2012.
-She also directed a music video starring most of her Parenthood co-stars to the cover of "Girl on TV" sung by Landon Pigg and a short Marry Me for the Ally Coalition.
+She also directed a music video starring most of her Parenthood co-stars to the cover of "Girl on TV" sung by Landon Pigg and a short, Marry Me, for the Ally Coalition.

-Ramos makes a brief appearance in the feature film The Perks of Being a Wallflower which has a cast that includes her Parenthood co-star Mae Whitman.
+Ramos makes a brief appearance in the feature film The Perks of Being a Wallflower, which has a cast that includes her Parenthood co-star Mae Whitman.

 Sarah wrote, directed and starred in the short film Fluffy (2016), produced by B. B. Dakota.

 In 2020, Sarah and the THNK 1994 Museum published the iconic "Autograph Hound" Exhibition Book, documenting years of Sarah's celebrity encounters and sightings, following her from a starstruck young girl to a star in her own right (who still appreciates a fabulous celebrity spotting in the wild).

 In 2020, Sarah Ramos participated in Acting for a Cause, a live classic play and screenplay reading series created, directed and produced by Brando Crawford.
 Ramos played Lady Bracknell in The Importance of Being Earnest by Oscar Wilde.
 The reading raised funds for non-profit charities including Mount Sinai Medical Center.

+Beginning in 2023, Ramos joined the cast of The Bear as Jess, a back-of-house staffer who excels at "expo" at Andrea Terry's three Michelin star restaurant, Ever.

+In September 2024, Ramos joined the cast of Chicago Med as Dr. Caitlin Lenox as a series regular.

 Personal life

-In July 2016, Ramos announced via social media that she is in a relationship with director Matt Spicer, who she has been dating since 2013.
+In July 2016, Ramos announced via social media that she was in a relationship with director Matt Spicer, whom she had been dating since 2013.
 Ramos announced that she and Spicer were engaged in an Instagram post on July 30, 2019.
 In December 2020, Ramos announced via Instagram that she and Spicer married October 25, 2020.